MohdAliyan27/MohdAliyan27.github.io/README.md

 ## Portfolio

-I am a backend engineer with an experience of over 5 years.
-I have hands on experience working with web frameworks and technologies.
+I am a backend engineer with experience of over 5 years.
+I have hands-on experience working with web frameworks and technologies.
 I have extensively worked on Node.js and MongoDB for 4 years.
 Individual with well-honed skills in computer science and technical expertise in support of specialized programming projects using web-based and client-server tools.
 Interested in the challenging role and exploring new technologies.Coming with the strong ability to design, develop and maintain software applications.

 ---